Everything Apple announced at WWDC 2019

 Most notably, users will be able to find a lost MacBook even if its location changes.
 Essentially, Apple will use other people’s iPhones as tracking beacons, which will quietly update the laptop’s location whenever they’re in Bluetooth range.
 Users will then be able to track their MacBook’s current whereabouts in the “Find My” app or on iCloud.com.

 Apple’s also breaking up the iTunes app into separate apps for Music, Podcasts, and TV.
-The Music app wil take over previous iTunes functions such as backup and sync for iOS devices, while the Podcasts and TV apps will resemble their IOS counterparts.
-A Screen Time app, system-wide voice control, and the ability to use an iPad a secondary screen or drawing tablet will round out the big new features for MacOS Catalina, which launches this fall.
+The Music app will take over previous iTunes functions such as backup and sync for iOS devices, while the Podcasts and TV apps will resemble their IOS counterparts.
+A Screen Time app, system-wide voice control, and the ability to use an iPad as a secondary screen or drawing tablet will round out the big new features for MacOS Catalina, which launches this fall.

 The other big change in MacOS will take some time to shake out: Apple is now letting developers easily port their iPad apps to MacOS with a tool called Catalyst.
 Within the Xcode development environment, developers can simply check a box that will handle most of the conversion work.
 While the approach has some detractors, who prefer the quality of native Mac software, Apple argues that Catalyst opens the door to apps that would not be available on MacOS otherwise.